 But what exactly am I talking about?

-Well, for one, you could contact clients to confirm their appointments the next day, especially if they are prone to be late or sometimes don’t just show up.
+Well, you could contact clients to confirm their appointments the next day, especially if they are prone to be late or sometimes don’t just show up.

 That’s being proactive.

 And it’s a good thing.

 But why stop there?

 You can also look to fill up your schedule a week at a time.

 That gives you peace of mind and means that over the weekend, you won’t be chasing clients to book for the week to follow.

 This period is also perfect for other important aspects of running your business as a personal trainer.

 Things like checking your emails or getting back to anyone who may have called while you were busy with another client.

 You will also need to keep your hand on plenty of other things.